Apply for interdisciplinary research projects with 2 student-assistants

 - Project supervision by two (and not more than two) Network Institute researchers;

-- Project teams can include other people in supervising roles, as long as each assistant has one responsible co-applicant NI supervisor.
+- Teams can include other people in supervising roles, as long as each assistant has one responsible co-applicant NI supervisor.

 - Proposed projects can be continuations of previous NIAA projects.
 In that case, supervisors need to address how this new proposal is different from the previous project;